agentmodels/webppl-agents/scratch/gridworldSpec.md

 ### Redo beliefAgent

 ** general **
-- two simple inference functions for general use (not gridworld or bandits specific)
+- two simple inference functions for general use (not gridworld or bandits specific).

 **makePOMDPAgent**
 - better asserts. check that startState is in support of prior
-- clean up POMDP utils
+- could clean up getSimulate a bit.

-**naming**:
-- agents/makeMDPAgent, makePOMDPAgent, makePOMDPAgentDelay, makeMDPAgentHyperbolic
-- one *simulate* function that dispatches based on agent type?
-- individual simulate functions: simulateMDPAgent, simulatePOMDPAgent, etc.
-- one makeMDPAgent function and same for POMDP.
-Could put things in same script.

-- TODO rename makeHyperbolic function

 BIG:
 - write the chapter explaining the library
 - rename REPO
-- DO GREEDY AND MYOPIC (ask AS)
+- remove examples
 - gridworld draw should take pomdps and any kind of trajectory. also need a display for POMDPs!

+Names:

+myopicUpdate, myopicReward

+myopic-update agent, myopic-reward agent.